Absulit/gs-drinks-machine/README.md

 ## controllers
 Three controllers One for the pages/views, two others to GET and UPDATE data from the Session

+- HomeController
+- CoinsController
+- DrinksController

+## models
+- Coin
+- Drink

 ## interface
-Used Spectre for css https://picturepan2.github.io/spectre since it doesn't use Javascript
+Used Spectre for css https://picturepan2.github.io/spectre since it doesn't use Javascript (I'm not using Bootstrap nor jQuery, just Spectre and Vanilla JS)

 Used vanilla Javascript for custom components and interactivity.